Ensuring the Physical Safety of Our Schools

 Ensuring the physical safety of our schools is important.
 Farmington Public Schools utilizes a variety of best practices to provide a safe physical environment in our schools:

-Secured Entries - At our schools visitors must check in at the office, being buzzed into a single entry point during the school day.
+Secured Entries - At our schools, visitors must check in at the office, being buzzed into a single entry point during the school day.

-Maps and Directions - In each of our classrooms directions for sheltering in place (severe weather) and evacuation (fire) are displayed graphically near the doorways.
+Maps and Directions - In each of our classrooms, directions for sheltering in place (severe weather) and evacuation (fire) are displayed graphically near the doorways.

 Video Camera Monitoring - Each of our middle and high schools are equipped with video surveillance systems.
 These systems cover both the inside and outside public spaces.
 FPS does not incorporate monitoring inside of our classrooms, restrooms, offices or other private spaces.

-911 Location Systems - In the event that a 911 call is made from a location within a building/school, emergency responders are provide the specific location of the call source even if the caller does not provide this information.
+911 Location Systems - In the event that a 911 call is made from a location within a building/school, emergency responders are provided the specific location of the call source even if the caller does not provide this information.